James Kauffman, Freddy Augello and three others have first court appearance

 They and seven others are charged with racketeering in the drug-distribution ring.

-The partnership between the long-haired rocker and the buttoned-up doctor was so profitable that Kauffman had his wife killed to her from spilling his secrets, according to the charges now against the men and seven others charged with racketeering.
+The partnership between the long-haired rocker and the buttoned-up doctor was so profitable that Kauffman had his wife killed to keep her from spilling his secrets, according to the charges now against the men and seven others charged with racketeering.

 His former wife, Beverly Augello, allegedly picked up the money and drugs used to pay for the killing of April Kauffman.
 Beverly Augello is in custody of the Monroe County Sheriff’s Office in Florida, where she is being held on a fugitive warrant.
 The intake listing shows her profession as artist.